 2.9 Mental health and wellbeing.
 (A flow diagram is available in Appendix B to illustrate this section)

 Schools and colleges have an important role to play in supporting the mental health and wellbeing of their learners.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Bishop Road Primary School will commit to undertake the following.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation, and or may require early help support.

+Bishop Road School will commit to undertake the following.

-- Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis. - Staff will follow a safeguarding process in terms of reporting concerns outlined in Appendix B so the DSL and deputy DSLs can assess whether there are any other vulnerabilities can be identified. - Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
-This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.4 Multi-Agency Working. - The setting will communicate and work with parents to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their locality Primary Mental Health Specialists from Child and Family Consultation Services.
+- Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis. - Ensure that learners can report and share concerns in line with section 2.1 Reporting a concern of this policy. - Staff will follow a safeguarding process in terms of reporting concerns outlined in Appendix B so the DSL/Deputy DSLs (and wider members of the safeguarding team such as the SENDCo) can assess whether there are any other vulnerabilities can be identified and proportionate support considered. - Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
+This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.4 Multi-Agency Working. - The setting will communicate and work with the learner and parents/carers to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - DSLs and the senior leadership team should be able to access specialist advice through targeted services or through their locality Primary Mental Health Specialists from Child and Family Consultation Services.

-Contextual safeguarding approach to mental health
+2.9.1 - Contextual safeguarding approach to mental health

-Bishop Road Primary School will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for learners to identify when they may need help, and also to develop resilience.
+Bishop Road School will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for learners to identify when they may need help, and to develop resilience.